Top 10 questions you're better off not asking in the ambulance

 ''Have you given him any Tylenol?''

-Of course they haven't given him any Tylenol.
+Of course, they haven't given him any Tylenol.
 If they had given him any Tylenol by the time the ambulance arrived, the patient may no longer have a fever, and then what use would an ambulance be?
-Don't even ask the question and you'll never have to ponder the merits of forced sterilization, or wonder how some nursing home personnel ever made it out of school.
+Don't even ask the question and you'll never have to ponder how some nursing home personnel ever made it out of school.

 ''How much have you had to drink?''